devonsparks/express-gexf/README.md

 |     Type Select Object          |    'type_inherits" Edge type     |
 |     Explicit Attribute          |    'has' Edge type               |

-It was originally written as an aid to better understand entity coupling in the existing [Industry Foundation Classes](https://www.buildingsmart.org/standards/bsi-standards/industry-foundation-classes/) schema.
+It was originally written as an aid to understand entity coupling in the [Industry Foundation Classes](https://www.buildingsmart.org/standards/bsi-standards/industry-foundation-classes/) schema.
 Sample output for this this schema can be found in the (samples)[https://github.com/devonsparks/express-gexf/tree/master/samples/IFC4x2] directory.

 # License
 express-gexf is available under an MIT License.
 Pull requests welcome.